pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 - `pet-clinic` is the name of the workload.
 - `--git-repo` is the location of the code to build the workload from.
 - `--git-branch` (optional) specifies which branch in the repository to pull the code from.
-- `--type` is used to distinguish the workload type.
+- `--type` used to distinguish the workload type.

 You can find the options available for specifying the workload in the command reference for [`workload create`](command-reference/tanzu-apps-workload-create.md), or you can run `tanzu apps workload create --help`.